cloudflare/cloudflare-docs/content/durable-objects/api/transactional-storage-api.md

 ## Methods

-The transactional storage API comes with several methods.
+The Transactional Storage API comes with several methods.

 Each method is implicitly wrapped inside a transaction, such that its results are atomic and isolated from all other storage operations, even when accessing multiple key-value pairs.